FALL 2021, SPRING 2022

 HOW: Project Cycles and Themes

-We work in 6-8 week Project Cycles
+We work in 10-12 week Group Project and Personal Project Cycles

 We draw upon 12 pre-established project cycles, based on the passions and goals of our participants